- an interdisciplinary exploration of the concept of three-dimensionality and its impact on the arts and sciences;

 - an innovative project which puts the minds of the 21st century in touch with those of early practitioners exploring three-dimensionality;

-- a year-long series of exhibitions, events, public talks, gallery shows, and academic symposia intended to incite dialogue between artists, art and book historians, mathematicians, astronomers, geometers, earth scientists, botanists, chemists, etc.
+- a series of exhibitions, events, public talks, gallery shows, and academic symposia intended to incite dialogue between artists, art and book historians, mathematicians, astronomers, geometers, earth scientists, botanists, chemists, etc.

 This project is centred on the development of the techniques used to communicate three-dimensional forms in two-dimensional media.
 The representation of truthful three-dimensional forms during the Renaissance became a skill to practice, and its successful completion was considered a virtuoso display of talent.
 As reliable two-dimensional illustrations of three-dimensional subjects became more prevalent it also impacted the way in which disciplines developed: architecture could be communicated much more clearly, mathematical concepts and astronomical observations could be quickly relayed, observations of the natural world moved towards a more realistic method of depiction.